 Over time, households close their EDC accounts.
 The most common reason is because the occupant is moving, but other possibilities exist.
 This account “churn” happens at a fairly predictable rate for an EDC service territory and can be forecasted with some degree of certainty.
 Calculating persistent HER savings in future program years requires both an assumption of the savings decay rate and an assumption of the churn rate.

 Home Energy Reports are expected to generate summer and winter peak demand savings.
 The Behavioral Conservation Programs protocol of the Pennsylvania Evaluation Framework provides detailed guidance regarding measurement techniques for peak demand savings.
 Peak demand (kW) savings are presumed to follow the same persistence logic as energy (kWh) savings with respect to first-year incremental compliance and lifetime impacts.

+Once HER exposure for a given cohort ceases for three consecutive Act 129 program years, the effect of the HER messaging is assumed to have effectively decayed to zero.
+If an EDC chooses to re-initiate HER exposure for the cohort after three program years with no treatment, the cohort should be modeled like a new HER cohort with the first year of renewed HER messaging considered Year 1 of HER exposure in the savings algorithms.

 Algorithms